spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/creating-returns.md

 1. On the **Orders** page, next to the order you want to return, click **View**.
 2. On the **Order Overview** page, click **Return**.
-3. On the **Create Return** page, select the items you want to return.
+3. On the **Create Return** page, select the items that are to be returned.

 {% info_block warningBox "Returning bundles" %}